ParalESN: Enabling parallel information processing in Reservoir Computing: Theoretical Analysis

 \subsection{Echo State Property}

-As a first step of the theoretical analysis, we show that it is easy to derive a simple condition for the ESP to hold in the case of linear ESN of \eqref{eqn:diag_esn_reservoir}.
+We derive a simple condition for the ESP to hold in the case of diagonal linear ESNs as in \eqref{eqn:diag_esn_reservoir}.
 The same condition on the spectral radius that is necessary for the ESP of ESNs (see, e.g., \cite{jaeger2004harnessing}) is also sufficient in our case.
-Moreover, in the case of a diagonal transition matrix, we can directly control the spectral radius by examining the largest diagonal value in modulus.
+Moreover, in the case of a diagonal transition matrix, we can directly control the spectral radius by the largest diagonal element in absolute value.